PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 3. On a **local installation of Python** that includes Jupyter notebook.
 (Advanced)

-Note that some functionality, like interactive plots, may not work on Google Colaboratory.
+Some functionality, like interactive plots, may not work on Google Colaboratory.
 Instructions are included below for each option.

 # Table of contents